 [To be supplemented via an informal document.]

-Addendum to type approval communication No … concerning the type approval of a vehicle with regard to exhaust emissions pursuant to Regulation No. 83, 08 series of amendments
+Addendum to type approval communication No … concerning the type approval of a vehicle with regard to exhaust emissions pursuant to UN Regulation No. 83, 08 series of amendments

 [To be supplemented via an informal document.]